 If the pianist is bringing an instrument, then they will require parking, ideally as close as possible to the entrance.
 If there is no parking immediately by the door, then they should be able to unload by the door and then move the car.
 The client should reimburse the pianist for any parking costs incurred.

-Our top pianists tell us the following pieces are guaranteed to be a hit:
+Our top wedding piano players tell us the following pieces are guaranteed to be a hit:

 - Someday My Prince Will Come by Frank Churchill